 Notable Fees

-*Sometimes waived for certain packages or online orders.
+*Often waived for certain packages or online orders; verify on your plan’s Broadband Facts label.

 TV Bundles